Howard Carter (Australian preacher)

-Howard Julian Carter (10 September 1936 - 28 July 1992) was a Pentecostal Christian religious leader, known for his creation of Logos Foundation in 1969, which established the Covenant Evangelical Church in the mid-1980s.
+Howard Julian Carter (10 September 1936 – 28 July 1992) was a Pentecostal Christian religious leader, known for his creation of Logos Foundation in 1969, which in turn established the Covenant Evangelical Church in the mid-1980s.

 Biography

 Carter was born to Claude and Enid Carter in Auckland, New Zealand.
 He earned a Diploma of Teaching at the Auckland Teachers College in 1956.
 After gaining his teaching qualification he worked as a teacher at District High School, Reporoa, New Zealand, in 1960 and 1961.
 In 1962, he gained a Licentiate of Theology (LTh) from Whitley College, Melbourne, and, in 1965, a Diploma of Ministry from the Baptist Theological College, Auckland.
 He was a minister at the Manurewa Baptist Church in New Zealand from 1962 to 1968.
 He awarded himself a Master of Arts degree (Pacific College Theological) in 1987.

-1968-1979
+1968–1979

 In the late 1960s and 1970s, Carter was influential in the charismatic movement's growth in mainstream churches in Australia and New Zealand, regularly organising 'Holy Spirit Teaching Seminars' in Sydney.
 His teaching was centred on themes of Christ's authority, victorious living and charismatic gifts.
 The majority of his teachings were distributed through Logos Foundation's "Restore" magazine and short books.
 Carter was a charismatic leader who became involved with a number of fundamentalist authoritarian Protestant religious groups and churches in Australia and the South Pacific.

 Carter moved his family from New Zealand to Australia in 1969.
 In the mid-1970s he was instrumental in introducing to Oceania the Shepherding Movement and associated discipleship from the now infamous "Fort Lauderdale Five" from Christian Growth Ministries (CGM) in the U.S.A.
-The movement promoted a pyramid-like authoritarian hierarchy, in which each disciple was accountable to a personal pastor (usually the leader of the 'Household' - the name used for cell groups) for whole-of-life direction and personal decisions, and written covenants were encouraged.
+The movement promoted a pyramid-like authoritarian hierarchy, in which each disciple was accountable to a personal pastor (usually the leader of the 'Household' – the name used for cell groups) for whole-of-life direction and personal decisions, and written covenants were encouraged.
 All these aspects theologically distanced the Logos movement from the majority of mainstream Protestant Christians.

 Doctrines of submission to God's delegated authorities in order to provide promised 'covering' and complete spiritual protection were regularly promoted and were narrowly applied to wives obeying husbands, children obeying parents and disciples obeying leaders.
 The concept gained momentum over time and was eventually exercised in an almost cult-like manner.
 Leaders in the movement were required to be addressed by titles 'brother' and 'sister', which had a side effect of distancing them socially even further from the ordinary members in the movement.
 'Brother Howard' announced with certainty that he was in "a submitted relationship" to the CGM apostolic group (the Fort Lauderdale Five) of Bob Mumford, Ern Baxter, Charles Simpson, Derek Prince and Don Basham.
 While these teachings appeared to be biblical and aimed to promote disciplined living, the result for non-leaders was a disempowering of their abilities and a neglect of their individual gifts and insights.